 As I’m sure you would have guessed by now, spin classes are more popular with female audiences.
 In fact, the female to male ratio in most classes is about 25:1, which is a huge difference.
 Now that we know what spinning is, here are the reasons why more guys should start picking up spinning as a form of exercise.

 Spinning is classified as a cardio workout.
 This means that it is great at raising our heart rate and causing us to burn fat more effectively than other forms of exercise, such as weight training.
 A typical spin class will last about 45 to 60 minutes, and within this time, your legs are constantly moving, from fast-paced intervals to heavy pushing with much resistance to simulate an uphill climb.
-This means your heart rate will be constantly raised for the whole duration of the class, which will burn off all fat and excess calories completely, and makes spinning one of the highest intensity cardio workouts ever.
+This means your heart rate will be constantly raised for the whole duration of the class, which will burn off excess calories and all fat completely, and makes spinning one of the highest intensity cardio workouts ever.

 Compared to other forms of high-impact cardio exercises like running, spinning — or cycling, in general — is a low-impact workout.
 This means that your joints, like your knees and ankles, will not suffer the same heavy impact you would feel from your feet hitting the pavement.
 Low-impact workouts are good for people who want to give their joints a break, or for people with pre-existing injuries.